 Technology Focus

 In this section we look at a specific operational component (pumps, ventilation, emissions control, conveying, etc.) at a mine and focus on new technology, equipment and innovations that have been made in this area.
 Generally, advances will have been made to combat or mitigate specific problems and that’s usually a helpful way to introduce the subject.
-The Technology Focus articles run about 1,400 words in length and features interviews with multiple sources from different companies to see what they are doing in their specific areas.
+The Technology Focus articles run about 1,700 words in length and feature interviews with multiple sources from different companies to see what they are doing in their specific areas.
 Photos are also important for this section, so if you are writing a Tech Focus feature, please try to get good, hi-res shots from your sources.
 Sidebars, graphics, et cetera can also be helpful to illustrate some of the complex processes that might be involved in the piece.

 Examples: